Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

    trackers, the fields used, the values of the fields, and the permissions.
 XML schema is available in /src/www/tracker/resources/tracker.rnc.
-Most of the time, you will use an XML file coming from a tracker structure export (See ?).
+Most of the time, you will use an XML file coming from a tracker structure export (See `Tracker Structure Export`_).
 This feature is really convenient to copy a tracker from a server to another. **Note**: this does not copy the artifacts of the original tracker but only the structure).